makersacademy/chitter-challenge/README.md

 - Create `Domain Models` from the User Stories
 - Setup a basic layout for the app with `MVC` mapped out
 - Install a testing framework for unit tests (RSpec) and Capybara for feature tests.
+- Creating a new Database
+  - Using `Postgres`, you can see all scripts used within `db/migrations`

+---

 ##### User Stories